minus5/examples-services/README.md

 <img src="./images/rest2.png" height=120/>

-This layout has some significant improvents:
+This layout has some significant improvements:

 - it starts to work instantly when the data is available on `Sensor`
 - it works only when there is data available